Alfresco/alfresco-build-tools/docs/README.md

 The above webhook URL is a mandatory parameter.
 Make sure to [Create Incoming Webhooks](https://learn.microsoft.com/en-us/microsoftteams/platform/webhooks-and-connectors/how-to/add-incoming-webhook?tabs=dotnet) before using this action.
 Add the webhook URL as a `secret` at the repo level.

+If the `status` input is not filled, it will be computed based on the status of completed steps in currently running workflow.
+The workflow permissions will require "actions: read" in this case.

 Sample of a SUCCESS notification on a `push` event.

 ![Teams Success](./images/send-teams-push-success.png)